 This is not myself”.

-He asked if one can say that may his body be like this or that or may my feelings be only happy.
+He asked if it is possible for one to say that may his body be like this or that or may his feelings be only happy.

 One would say that consciousness is the strongest contender for the claim to be the self but even that is not immune to impermanence.
 A good orator can change the thought process of a vast number of people with one compelling speech.